YousefAlbawab/mock_ehr_system/README.md

-Certainly, Yousef!
-Here’s a rewritten version of your EHR Mock System documentation, keeping the structure intact while refining the wording for clarity and professionalism. 🚀

 EHR Mock System
 A fully interactive Electronic Health Record (EHR) simulation designed with comprehensive CRUD functionality to manage patient records efficiently.